MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 For computing the aggregate, **all events** must be **fetched** and reduced within the lambda and it might be really long to handle that much events.
 But here again, there is a solution.
 In fact, **snapshots of the aggregate** can be stored in the event ledger.
 A snapshot representing the aggregate of version N allow **not to worry about events** of versions strictly inferior to N and start from this one when computing the aggregate.

-## What's left for me to do to implement the most effective solution with the latest releases
+## :chart_with_upwards_trend: What's left for me to do to implement the most effective solution with the latest releases

 Both the issues I've mentioned about the retry policy of the lambda plugged to the streams and the number of lambda you can plug to a stream is no longer true since this summer 2022.

-In terms of efficiency, I still need a single lambda to compute the aggregate since it's time-consuming operation, so the rule of plugging multiple lambda to the streams is not a rule that will change this architecture.
+In terms of efficiency, I **still need a single lambda** to compute the **aggregate** since it's time-consuming operation, so the rule of plugging multiple lambda to the streams is not a rule that will change this architecture.

 The opportunity here is that I can have the lambda dispatching the events to the projectors failing without worrying about and infinite retry or loosing data.
-The error handling allows the configuration of destination for failed-events and for a retry policy of my choice.
+The **error handling** allows the configuration of **destination for failed-events** and for a **retry policy of my choice**.
 Having both a fanout that must not fail and a dispatchAggregate to compute and attach the aggregate to the event becomes useless.
 A step can now be skipped by having the dispatchAggregate receiving the DynamoDB streams, computing and attaching the aggregate to the events before publishing them in EventBridge.
 A retry policy and a destination for failed-events must be configured on this lambda.

 ![Final archi without fanout](./assets/finalArchiWoFanout.png 'Final archi without fanout')